Skip to content

 What the requirement actually says

-Why the clearance matters
+Why the clearance matters physically

-Why this is the most-violated detail in California
+Why it's the most-violated detail in California

-How to verify on your project
+How to verify it on your own project

 How we handle clearance on Sierra Siding projects